hatlabs/sh-rpi/content/en/docs/add-ons/gnss_hat/_index.md

 As of now, you need to configure the GNSS HAT manually according to the instructions on the [Waveshare MAX-M8Q GNSS HAT wiki page](https://www.waveshare.com/wiki/MAX-M8Q_GNSS_HAT).
 You do not need the steps beyond `gpsd` configuration.

 Depending on the configuration, the GNSS HAT will provide a serial device `/dev/ttyAMA0` or `/dev/ttyS0` for NMEA 0183 data.
 OpenPlotter has a nifty serial device configuration utility which can be used to set up and connect the GNSS HAT to Signal K.

+## Backup Battery

+The GNSS HAT features a backup battery connector.
+The backup battery is used to store ephemeris information in case the Raspberry Pi is powered off.
+The backup battery is not mandatory but will speed up the time it takes to get a GNSS fix after powering on the Raspberry Pi.

+The backup battery type is ML1220.
+It is a rechargeable Lithium cell and must **not** be replaced with a non-rechargeable battery.
+Doing so will result in a risk of explosion and fire!
+Advanced users can, at their own risk, remove the R3 resistor to disable the charging functionality to use a non-rechargeable CR1220 battery.
+The schematics and PCB layout are available at the [Waveshare wiki page](https://www.waveshare.com/wiki/MAX-M8Q_GNSS_HAT).